MuckRock/documentcloud/docs/api/api.md

 * `PATCH /api/projects/<project_id>/documents/` - Bulk partial update documents
   in the project
     * This endpoint will not create or delete any documents in the project.
-It will simple update the metadata for each document passed in.
+It will simply update the metadata for each document passed in.
 It expects every document in the list to already be included in the project.
 * `DELETE /api/projects/<project_id>/documents/` - Bulk remove documents from
   the project